-Incompletes (I), Withdrawal Passing (WP), and Withdrawal Failing (WF) These will be treated as attempted but not earned credits.
+Administrative Withdrawals (AW), Withdrawals (W) and Withdrawal Passing (WP) grades have no GPA implication and will be treated as attempted but not earned credits.

-Withdrawals (W)

-These will be treated as not attempted and not earned credits.
+Withdrawal Failing (WF) grades have GPA implication and will be treated as attempted but not earned credits.